Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-As per AreaSearch's latest postcode level ATO data released on 30 June 2023, the suburb of Berkeley Vale's median income among taxpayers is $49,673.
-The average income in Berkeley Vale is $61,763.
-This is lower than the national average.
-Comparing to Greater Sydney, Berkeley Vale's median income is $60,817 and average income is $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for September 2025 would be approximately $54,074 (median) and $67,235 (average).
-Census data shows household, family, and personal incomes in Berkeley Vale rank modestly between the 47th and 52nd percentiles.
-The income bracket of $1,500 - 2,999 dominates with 37.7% of residents (3,468 people).
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates that the median income among taxpayers in Berkeley Vale is $49,673, with an average of $61,763.
+This is lower than national averages.
+In comparison, Greater Sydney has a median income of $60,817 and an average of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $54,074 (median) and $67,235 (average).
+Census data reveals that household, family, and personal incomes in Berkeley Vale rank modestly, between the 47th and 52nd percentiles.
+The income bracket of $1,500 - 2,999 is dominant, with 37.7% of residents (3,468 people).
+This pattern is similar to the region where 30.9% occupy this range.
 High housing costs consume 17.1% of income.
 Despite this, disposable income ranks at the 52nd percentile and the area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income